Security & Data Boundaries

 The product exposes only the public fields needed for contractor lookup, and the bulk screener keeps working lists in your own browser until you choose to export them.
 Production traffic is intended to be served over HTTPS with data encrypted in transit.

-Suspected security issues should be reported through the staged contact routing rather than disclosed publicly, without accessing or altering data that is not yours; a dedicated security contact and coordinated-disclosure process will be published when the production domain is configured.
+Suspected security issues should be reported through the contact page rather than disclosed publicly, without accessing or altering data that is not yours; coordinated-disclosure instructions will be published there as the support process matures.